2. Installation and Configuration¶

 If you are primarily doing development with OpenMC, it is strongly recommended to install the Python package in “editable” mode.

-The Python API works with Python 3.4+.
+The Python API works with Python 3.7+.
 In addition to Python itself, the API relies on a number of third-party packages.
 All prerequisites can be installed using Conda (recommended), pip, or through the package manager in most Linux distributions.
-To run simulations in parallel using MPI, it is recommended to build mpi4py, HDF5, h5py from source, in that order, using the same compilers as for OpenMC.

-- Pandas is used to generate tally DataFrames as demonstrated in Pandas Dataframes example notebook.
+Pandas is used to generate tally DataFrames as demonstrated in an example notebook.

 Universe.plot()method and the

-- lxml is used for the openmc-validate-xml script and various other parts of the Python API.
+lxml is used for various parts of the Python API.